 The curriculum at Moravian College is conducted on the 4-4 plan.
 The academic year consists of fall and spring terms of approximately 15 weeks, during each of which the student normally carries four course units of study.
 If conversion to semester hours is required, each full course unit may be assigned a value of four semester hours of credit.

 Some of the words and phrases used in this catalog may be unfamiliar.
 The following definitions are provided to help students comprehend the material contained in this document.
-Any questions concerning the content of this catalog or of any other College publication should be directed to the Office of Academic Affairs.
+Any questions concerning the content of this catalog or of any other College publication should be directed to the Office of the Provost.

 Academic year, a period running approximately from late August through May, including fall term and spring term.